jayoung/pamlWrapper/buildContainer/docker_container_NOTES.md

 # trying to update paml in Dockerfile to v4.9j

-need to isntall from source if I want 4.9j
+need to install from source if I want 4.9j

 even if I don't have paml in Dockerfile AT ALL bioperl now fails to build.
 I need to troubleshoot building bioperl.
 I think it's trying to get some OTHER version of bioperl that I wasn't getting before?